← All terms

 RRIF (Registered Retirement Income Fund)

-The withdrawal vehicle that an RRSP must convert to by the end of the year you turn 71.
+Mandatory drawdown vehicle that an RRSP must convert to by December 31 of the year the holder turns 71.

 Definition

-Holdings continue to grow tax-deferred but the holder must withdraw a minimum amount each year, calculated as a prescribed percentage of the account's January 1 value.
-Withdrawals are taxable income.
+Once converted, holdings continue to grow tax-deferred but the holder must withdraw at least the prescribed minimum amount each calendar year, calculated as a percentage of the account's January 1 fair market value.
+The minimum percentage starts at 5.28% at age 71 and rises to 20% at age 95+.
+All withdrawals are fully taxable as income in the year received.
 The Canada-US tax treaty extends the RRSP's exemption from U.S. dividend withholding tax to RRIFs as well.
+There is no maximum withdrawal limit.

 Source

-Income Tax Act; Canada-US Tax Treaty Article XVIII
+Income Tax Act s.146.3; Canada-US Tax Treaty Article XVIII

 AI case study